-- Classroom observation by the senior leadership team, the SENCo and external verifiers - On-going assessment of progress made by students with SEND - Work sampling, moderation and scrutiny of planning to ensure effective matching of work to student needs - Teacher meetings with the SENCo to provide advice and guidance on meeting the needs of students with SEND - Regular meetings between the SENCo and Progress Leaders in order to analyse the progress that SEND students are making and to intervene where necessary. - Student and parent feedback on the quality and effectiveness of provision - Sharing of student-specific SEND information and appropriate strategies to support - High-quality continuing professional development training
+- Classroom observation by the senior leadership team, the SENCo and external verifiers - On-going assessment of progress made by pupils with SEND - Work sampling, moderation and scrutiny of planning to ensure effective matching of work to pupil needs - Teacher meetings with the SENCo to provide advice and guidance on meeting the needs of pupils with SEND - Regular meetings between the SENCo and Progress Leaders in order to analyse the progress that SEND pupils are making and to intervene where necessary. - Pupil and parent feedback on the quality and effectiveness of provision - Sharing of pupil-specific SEND information and appropriate strategies to support - High-quality continuing professional development training required, the views of all involved including the parents and pupil will be obtained and appropriate interventions identified, recorded and implemented.

 We decide if a child joins the SEND register by gathering information about their progress, motivation, attainment, wellbeing and learning from teachers to give us an accurate picture of the child's needs.
-We also use information about identified needs to inform this decision.
-This process happens 3 times per academic year and as the need arises.
-If, when reviewing this information, it indicates that 'additional to and different from' support will be required, the views of all involved including the parents and student will be obtained and appropriate interventions identified, recorded and implemented.
+This process happens once every term.
+If, when reviewing this information, it indicates that 'additional to and different from' support will be

-Montsaye Academy operates an assess - plan - do - review cycle (see visual representation on page 7).
-SEND support will be recorded on a student profile and identify the clear difficulties that the student experiences and suggestions of additional support that they should get from teachers.
-Parents and students will be consulted on the action they can take to support attainment and progress.
+Montsaye Academy operates an assess - plan - do - review cycle.
+SEND support will be recorded on a pupil profile and identify the clear difficulties that the student experiences and suggestions of additional support that they should get from teachers.
+Parents and pupils will be consulted on the action they can take to support attainment and progress.

 The subject teacher remains responsible for the child's progress and works closely with any learning support assistants or specialist staff, to plan and assess the impact of support and interventions.
-Adjustment and annotations will be made to the student profile as necessary.
-If the child's subject teacher has any concerns that the student profile is not working, they will discuss this with the SENCo for further advice.
+Adjustment and annotations will be made to the pupil profile as necessary.
+If the child's subject teacher has any concerns that the pupil profile is not working, they will discuss this with the SENCo for further advice.
 Attainment and progress targets are set in individual subjects.

-The progress of students with SEND is tracked and reviewed in line with our assessment cycle.
-A decision will be made about any necessary changes and the student profile will be updated to enable the child to achieve their next steps in learning.
+The progress of pupils with SEND is tracked and reviewed once a term.
+A decision will be made about any necessary changes and the pupil profile will be updated to enable the child to achieve their next steps in learning.
 Advice or assessment from outside specialists may be requested if more information is required.

-If the child continues to have significant difficulties despite additional intervention, advice may be sought from external agencies regarding strategies to best meet the specific needs of a student.
+If the child continues to have significant difficulties despite additional intervention, advice may be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
 This will only be undertaken after parent permission has been obtained and may include referral to:

 - 1. Specialists in other schools e.g. teaching schools, special schools.

 - 2. Special Educational Needs Support Service

 - 3. Learning Support Service

 - 4. Speech and Language Therapy Service

+- 5. Autism Outreach Team

 - 6. Hearing Impairment team

 - 7. Visual Impairment team

 - 8. Educational Psychologist Service

 - 9. Physical and Disability Support Service

 - 10. Social Care

 - 11. School Nurse

-For a very small percentage of students, whose needs are significant and complex and the SEND support required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
+For a very small percentage of pupils, whose needs are significant and complex and the SEND support required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
 This may result in an Education, Health and Care Plan (EHCP) being provided.